 - Medical advice given

-- Referred to a healthcare professional for further advice
+- You will be referred to a healthcare professional for further advice

 - Arrangements made for you to be visited at home if you are bedbound by your illness or genuinely housebound

-Cambridgeshire and Peterborough Clinical Commissioning Group are responsible for commissioning these services.
+The Cambridgeshire and Peterborough Clinical Commissioning Group is responsible for commissioning these services.

 Patients must advise reception of any change of name, status, address or telephone number, in order for medical records to be accurately maintained.

 Spaces are reserved for the disabled in the rear car park.
 Wheelchair access is available by the main entrance to the building.
 A toilet for the disabled is situated on the ground floor.
 The surgery also has a hearing loop at reception, as well as a portable facility for use within consultations.
 Please ask at reception if this is required.